-Public sector innovations and productivity
+Public sector innovation and productivity

-Join the innovation network
+Join the innovation network and get to know OECD's work on innovation

-Join the innovation network by contacting [email protected]
+Join the innovation network by contacting valtionhallinto.vm(at)gov.fi.

 The Ministry of Finance is responsible for the general development of public administration.
 Promoting productivity and efficiency is part of this responsibility.
 In the Government Action Plan, objective 2 of the section ‘Finland as a sustainable economy’ states that, given normal global economic circumstances, general government finances will be in balance in 2023.